Easy Dip Recipe: Pimento Cheese Dip and Biscuits

 So you see, basketball and I are not great friends.

 However, basketball-watching-food and me are bosom buddies.
-Which is why I’m delighted that my Double Down South Dip is a finalist in the Lipton® Dip to Win March-Madness-inspired dip recipe contest (March Madness is basketball related, or so I’m told).
+Which is why I’m delighted to bring you my Double Down South Dip just in time for March Madness.

 This is an easy dip recipe.
 And it’s a ridiculously tasty dip recipe too.